signaldatascience/R-curriculum/assignments/1-r-programming/2-data-frames/r-data-frames.md

 Next, take a look at the built-in variable `letters`.
 We'll use `letters` to begin an exploration of R's string manipulation functions.

-* Write a function that uses [`grep()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/grep.html) to count the number of times each letter appears in the column names of an input data frame.
+* Write a function that uses [`grep()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/grep.html) and [`strsplit()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/strsplit.html) to count the number of times each letter appears in the column names of an input data frame.
 It should return a numeric vector with appropriate names and of length 26 where the $i$th entry is the determined frequency of letter $i$.

 * Write a function that uses [`gsub()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/grep.html) to modify the column names of an input data frame by (1) changing every space (`" "`) into a dot (`"."`) and (2) appending `"_mod"` to the end of each name.